gradio-app/gradio/CONTRIBUTING.md

 -  Install development requirements

-(Note that it is highly recommended to use a virtual environment running **Python 3.9** since the versions are pinned)
+(Note that it is highly recommended to use a virtual environment running **Python 3.9** since the versions of Gradio's dependencies are pinned)

 ```
 bash scripts/install_test_requirements.sh